isomerpages/sportsg-corp/_coaches-corner/Singapore Coach Excellence/SG Coach Level 1 Theory Programme.md

 **SG-Coach Level 1 Theory Waiver / Accreditation**

 Holders of relevant coaching or physical education qualifications may seek [waiver/accreditation for the SG-Coach Level 1 Theory Programme](/coaches-corner/singapore-coach-excellence/sg-coach-theory-accreditation/).

-**SG-Coach Level 2 & 3 Theory Courses**

-Sport Singapore is currently reviewing the contents of SG-Coach Level 2 and 3 Theory courses and details will be advised at a later date.